Our two best bets for the action at Kempton Park on Monday afternoon

-An interesting colt makes the cut for the each-way selection at Kempton on Wednesday
+An intriguing gelding makes the cut for the each-way selection at Kempton

-A former course winner makes the cut for the each-way selection at Kempton on Wednesday
+A well-handicapped gelding makes the cut for the each-way selection at Kempton

 Opened in 1878, Kempton Park Racecourse is one of the most active racecourses in The United Kingdom, located in Sunbury-on-Thames, Surrey, right on the border by Greater London.

 With exceptional horse racing facilities and floodlights to allow for racing at any time, any day of the year, there’s always an event for horse racing fanatics to keep their horserace-driven juices flowing.
 Only severe weather conditions can put a halt to the races held here thanks to Kempton’s all-weather Polytrack.